FrontendMasters/front-end-handbook-2017/learning/react-redux.md

 ###### NOTES:

-Once you have a good handle on React you might consider looking at [Preact](https://preactjs.com/) and [Inferno](https://infernojs.org/).
-When you have Redux mastered, take a look [MobX](https://mobx.js.org/).
+Once you have a good handle on React you might consider looking at [Preact](https://preactjs.com/) or [Inferno](https://infernojs.org/), or both.
+When you have Redux mastered, take a look [MobX](https://mobx.js.org/) or consider creating your own small custom Redux like implementation from scratch.